-Step 22.
-Interview Selections Determined and Interview Findings Form Created.
-The IFF, available in template form, is tailored by the Process/Area team for each CAM selected for an interview based on the results of data analyses identified in Step 21.
+The Review Director and/or Review Chief will lead interviews and prepare IFFs for other key management personnel.
+The CAM IFF, available in template form, is tailored by the Process/Area team for each CAM selected for an interview based on the results of data analyses identified in Step 21.
 The Interview Lead is responsible for covering all questions submitted by the Process/Area team(s).
 When populating the IFF, the intent is not to ask questions that have already been satisfied through data analyses, but rather to facilitate discussion of procedural and implementation processes to assess a CAM's involvement and knowledge.
 The Interview Team is not limited to the questions on the IFF; follow-on questions are appropriate as the interview proceeds.

 The IFFs are provided to the Review Chief.
 The Review Chief will make interview selections based on review scope as determined in Step 17, Process/Area team input via IFFs, review of the Responsibility Assignment Matrix (RAM), project organization charts, and, most importantly, Process/Area team recommendations based on results of the DA phase analysis report and any further artifact assessments.
-The Review Director and Review Chief will select contractor personnel for interviews including, but not limited to, the project manager, business finance manager, indirect managers, planning/scheduling manager, risk manager, functional managers, IPT leaders, and CAMs.